johev09/johev09/README.md

 <br>
 <br>

-Thank you for visiting my github profile. ✨
+Thank you for visiting my github profile.
+Have a nice rest of your day. ✨
 > You can find the cool github badges here:
 > * https://github.com/Ileriayo/markdown-badges
 > * https://home.aveek.io/GitHub-Profile-Badges/